deejay-hub/timeline-lwc/README.md

 Icon_Background_Colour__c		 | The background colour to use for the above image (rgb and hex supported) Type_Field__c		 		 | Reserved for 'Tasks' only.
 Used to specify the field to distinguish Calls vs Emails.
 Only used when Object_Name__c is Task
 Fallback_Tooltip_Field__c		 | The API Name of the field on the child object to use when the UI API does not support this object.
 Timeline will use the Detail_Field__c value and the Fallback_Tooltip_Field__c as the tooltip.
-Filter_Display_Name__c		 	 | The label to use in the filter panel for this object.
 Allow_Drilldown__c		 	 | Should the object support drilling into the individual record.
-If N then a toast error will appear when a user clicks on that record type
+If false then a toast error will appear when a user clicks on that record type

 ## FAQs